 The Borg CR10 difference between the beginning and the end of work shift by each harvesting method is shown in Figure 10.
 The increases in Borg CR10 from the beginning to the end of the work shift was higher in the Platform group than in the Ground and Ladder groups.
 According to the Kruskal-Wallis tests for nonparametric data, the harvesting method had a statistically significant effect on the Borg CR10 increase over time (p-value = 0.013) but the side of trapezius did not (p-value = 0.51).

-3.4 Association between objective muscle fatigue and subjective local discomfort
+3.4 Association between muscle fatigue and subjective local discomfort

 Regardless of whether we accounted for the muscle side, work period or harvesting method, there was no correlation between the slope bTime in the equation (iv) and the Borg CR10 difference.
 That is, there was no relationship between the EMG mean power frequency representing muscle fatigue and the Borg CR10 increases or decreases over the work period.
 Figure 11 shows the scatter plot between the bTime on the y-axis and the Borg CR10 difference between the start and the end of work shift on the x-axis.